War004/Google-gemini-discord-bot/README.md

    7. Now save the file.
    8. Now open ' .env ' file and replace the values for {DISCORD_TOKEN} and {GOGGLE_API_KEY} with the actual values.
 No need to put the values inside any quotes, just put the values after the '='
    9. Now save the file.
-   10. Get back to the terminal and use the command ' python3/python local_Version.py ' and it will start the bot.
+   10. Get back to the terminal and use the command ' python3/python public_version.py ' and it will start the bot.
+   11. It's important to set the gemini api key through the command "set_api_key" even though you have gemini api key set in .env file.

 To run in google colab:
 1. Once you have opened the notebook, run the cell called "Mount your google drive" after pressing it follow the scrren instructions until the cell has completed running.